Campus partnerships, services & other information

 Our Campus Service Partnerships

-There are a few dining facilities on campus operated by Sodexho.
-The Hub Food Court is located in the Memorial Student Union Building.
-The Hub Food Court is open late and serves a variety of meal options.
-The Den is located on the ground level of Longden Hall.
-The Den serves lunch, dinner, and late night food.
-The Duck serves food restaurant style and is located in the Student Social Space.
+There are a few dining facilities on campus operated by Bon Appetit.
+The Hub Café and Hub Express is located in the Memorial Student Union Building.
+The Hub Café is a set price to enter for an all-you-care-to-eat meal.
+The Den Bistro and Convenience Store is located on the lower level of Longden Hall.
+The Den Bistro serves lunch, dinner, and late night food.
+The Fluttering Duck serves food restaurant style and 2 West Bistro serves buffet-style design with hot and cold kiosks.
+The Duck and 2 West are located at The Inn at DePauw.

-Laundry rooms with coin/swipe card-operated washers and dryers are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
+Laundry rooms are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
 Buildings in Rector Village with laundry facilities are: Chabraja, Leis, Montgomery, Reese and Warne Halls.
 Residents of Holmberg and Strasma Halls will have access to the laundry facilities on the first floor of Reese Hall.
 Students residing in some apartments and houses will have access to non-coin operated washers and dryers.
 Those without this access can opt to have access to laundry service in Reese Hall.
 Each resident of a house or apartment with a washer and dryer will be charged $75 per semester for laundry use.
 DePauw University is not responsible for damages to or loss of clothes in the laundry rooms.
 Costs from damage done to the laundry facilities will be assessed to the residents of the appropriate group of students.
-Problems with the laundry rooms should be reported to the ID/One Card Office.
+For emergency repairs, please call Facilities Management at x4233.
+For non-emergency repairs, please submit a Maintenance Request (TMA) online by logging into E-services.

 Students are assigned a mailbox upon coming to DePauw.
 Lost mailbox combination can be retrieved by logging on to their individual E-Service account.
 Student mail does not get delivered to their specific living unit, but rather to their box in the Memorial Student Union Building.
 Student mailing addresses would look like this: